nerdschoolbergen/build-and-deploy/exercise-2/README.md

 :pencil2: Git commit this change and push.
 View the result in the Actions workflow jobs overview on GitHub.com.

+:bonus: Bonus task: Try messing around with the tests.
+Can you make them fail?
+Or even create new tests that are run in our CI pipeline?

 ## Creating a build artifact